SIGN UP FOR OUR NEWSLETTER TODAY

 Currency: Euro (€).

-Flight time from UK: Around 4 hours.
+Flight time from UK: The flight time to Rhodes is 4 hours.

 Visa & health: Before you travel, visit www.gov.uk/foreign-travel-advice-greece for visas and health recommendations and advice.